pixelhandler/blog/README.md

 ### Static File Server

-Execute `make server` to launch a static file server for the client app.
+Execute `ember server` to launch a static file server for the client app.
 Files in the app and vendor directories are watched for referching your browser after each change triggers a build.